pasosdeJesus/intercambiador/func/README.md

 The contract `func/ads_contract.fc` will manage the list of ads to sell or buy TON in the P2P market of Intercambiador COP - TON

-To test you need ton tools and toncli 0.0.43, their installation in OpenBSD/adJ is described at
+To test you need `ton` tools and `toncli` 0.0.43.
+Their installation in OpenBSD/adJ is described at
 <https://medium.com/@vladimirtmara/developing-and-testing-a-simple-smart-contract-with-toncli-de96ad0a6f5c>